yakubinaweed/opentrons-ot2-nanopore-library-prep/README.md

 **Naweed Yakubi**
 [GitHub Profile](https://github.com/YOUR_USERNAME)

-This protocol was developed to support automated, high-throughput Nanopore library preparation.
+This protocol was developed to support automated, high-throughput Nanopore library preparation for the Opentrons OT-2.
 For contributions or issues, please reach out via GitHub.

 ---